nfarina/homebridge-tesla/README.md

 ## Multiple Vehicles

 Have a garage full of Teslas?
-Well you're in luck Mr. Musk, becuase you can easily add all of them to HomeKit by creating a separate accessory for each one distinguished by their unique VIN numbers:
+Well you're in luck Mr. Musk, because you can easily add all of them to HomeKit by creating a separate accessory for each one distinguished by their unique VIN numbers: